kayzenline/Project-Bounty/README.md

  * Iteration 2: Can submit up to 5 days late, with 5% penalty applied every time a 24 hour window passes, starting from the due date
  * Iteration 3: Can submit up to 5 days late, with 5% penalty applied every time a 24 hour window passes, starting from the due date

-We will not mark commits pushed to master after the final submission time for a given iteration.
+We will not mark commits pushed to default (`master` or `main`) branch after the final submission time for a given iteration.

 If the deadline is approaching and you have features that are either untested or failing their tests, **DO NOT MERGE IN THOSE MERGE REQUESTS**.
-In some rare cases, your tutor will look at unmerged branches and may allocate some reduced marks for incomplete functionality, but `master` should only contain working code.
+In some rare cases, your tutor will look at unmerged branches and may allocate some reduced marks for incomplete functionality, but the default branch (`master` or `main`) should only contain working code.

 Minor isolated fixes after the due date are allowed but may carry a penalty to the automark.
 If the isolated fixes result in a higher automark result (minus the penalty), then we will update your mark.
 E.g. imagine that your initial automark is 20%, on re-run you get a raw automark of 86%, and your fixes attract a 30% penalty: since the 30% penalty will reduce the mark of 86% to 60%, your final **automark** will be 60%.